 Ensconced with Presidio Terrace is the exclusive Presidio Golf and Concordia Club

-One of the neighborhood’s big assets are the Jewish Community Center
+One of the neighborhood’s big assets is the Jewish Community Center

-on California Street and Presidio Avenue that house a fitness center, space for performances and lectures.
+on California Street and Presidio Avenue which houses a fitness center, pool and space for performances and lectures.
 This is not your grandmother’s JCC where she meets with her weekly canasta group (although you might find her here).